10 .NET API products for your office documents

 - Handwritten HTML templates

-This approach gives you complete design freedom, reuse of existing web components, and pixel-perfect outputs especially important for invoices, reports, certificates, and more.
+This approach provides complete design freedom, reuse of existing web components, and pixel-perfect outputs which are especially important for invoices, reports, certificates, and more.

 Razor Views + Strong Typing = Maintainable PDFs

-In the article there’s a great example of how to use strongly typed Razor views to generate dynamic invoices.
+In the article, there’s an excellent example of how to use strongly typed Razor views to generate dynamic invoices.
 This is exactly how we intended IronPDF to be used in ASP.NET Core apps.

 His approach: